lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:

 * The assets of a contribution folder that are of the same size are not published from Brand Portal to Experience Manager Assets.
-* The size of an asset contribution folder is not reduced when the contribution folder is unpublished.
+* When an asset contribution folder is unpublished, the size of the contribution folder is not reduced.
 * The users are unable to remove the applied metadata schema profile from a folder.
 * The group count on the user permissions page is incorrect.
 * The collections page takes too long when navigating through the list.